DAISY Award FAQs

 - A unique, hand-carved serpentine stone sculpture from Zimbabwe, entitled "A Healer's Touch."
 Click here for more about these beautiful works of art.

 We ask that all the nurses and staff in the recipient's unit are treated to cinnamon roll or cinnamon treat at every presentation.
 The reason?
-Once, Patrick ate his father’s cinnamon roll when he was in the hospital without an appetite for food.
-He then requested one for the next day - and enough for all the nurses in the unit.
+When Patrick was in the hospital, he had lost his appetite.
+One day his father came in with a cinnamon roll and Patrick ended up eating the whole thing.
+He then requested that his father bring cinnamon rolls again the next day and requested enough for all the nurses in the unit.

 Our message to every nurse present: whenever you smell that wonderful cinnamon aroma, stop for a minute and think of how special you are because you are a nurse.
 You may take for granted the things you do for your patients, but they surely do not.